SimonMaracine/hospital-database-project/notes.md

 [2] <https://journals.lww.com/jsci/fulltext/2020/47030/health_care_databases_and_its_role_in.2.aspx>

-- Besides helping medical proffsionals in ther day to day work, databases in health-care institutions can promote: [3]
+- Besides helping medical proffesionals in ther day to day work, databases in health-care institutions can promote: [3]

   - Efficiency.
 The data that comes from all the people that vist a hospital every day must be reported in detail for it to be properly used in a healthcare database.
 Afterwards in order for said data to be recorded properly, the database must be well-designed and simple to use, containing all of the necessary in-depth information required, while avoiding any unnecesarry information that doesn't serve a purpose in the workflow of the instituion.